m1maker/ngt-docs/docs/General/Getting Started.md

 # NGT Getting Started Tutorial

-This tutorial will talk NGT, the new game toolkit, which is an easy programming tool.
+This tutorial will introduce you to NGT (New Game Toolkit), an easy-to-use game development environment that enables you to create games without prior programming knowledge.

-# What is NGT?
+## What is NGT?
-NGT, New Game Toolkit, is an easy tool to develop your games from the ground up, without having prior programming knowledge at all.
-Built with easy coding and rich features access, NGT is a tool which makes you a developer of your game.

-Built with powerful features and endless possibilities, NGT is a great yet powerful audiogame engine.
-Not enough features as you want?
-NGT is an open source, you could contribute.
-You may find the useful resources section at the bottom of this document.
+NGT, or New Game Toolkit, is a user-friendly game engine designed for rapid game development.
+It combines powerful features with an intuitive interface, making it accessible even to those new to programming.
+Built on top of the AngelScript language, NGT allows you to build games from scratch, leveraging its rich set of tools and functionalities.

-## The process
+## The Process
-NGT is a scripting language, meaning the code that you write turns into a language that computers can understand.
-Once the code is translated into the computer's understandable language, the computer executes the commands exactly as instructed through the code.
-Additionally, let's distinguish between programming and scripting languages.

-The primary difference between programming and scripting languages lies in their execution.
-Programming languages usually need to be compiled before they can be executed, converting the code into an executable form.
-On the other hand, scripting languages are interpreted line by line during runtime without the need for a separate compilation step.
+NGT is a scripting-based engine, meaning that your code will be translated into a form understandable by the computer.
+Unlike traditional programming languages that require compilation, scripting languages like NGT are interpreted at runtime.
+This makes development faster and more efficient.

-## The engine
+## The Engine
-NGT is an engine, meaning that you don't need special programs to build your games.
-All you need is the kit and a text editor, both of which you already have.
+NGT does not require special software for game development; all you need is the engine itself and a text editor.
+No additional setup is required!

-# Start off (language syntax)
+# Start off (Language Syntax)
-To start off, I may tell you important things.
-Only then will you be able to take your coding skills to the next level of learning.
+To begin your journey with NGT, it's important to understand some basic syntax rules.

 ## Statements
 A statement is simply an instruction that NGT will follow.
 Each statement is followed by a semicolon (;), it can then be further sepret with a new line If you wish.